-Fixed-term and Permanent Exclusions
+Suspensions and Permanent Exclusions

-Only the Headteacher has the power to exclude a pupil from school.
+Only the Headteacher has the power to suspend a pupil from school.
 The Headteacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
 The Headteacher may also exclude a pupil permanently.
-It is also possible for the Headteacher to convert a fixed-term exclusion into a permanent exclusion if the circumstances warrant this.
+It is also possible for the Headteacher to convert a fixed-term suspension into a permanent exclusion if the circumstances warrant this.

 An internal exclusion may be issued initially.
 This may be half a day or a full day.
-Children will work outside of the classroom and have breaks away from their peers.
+Children will work out of the classroom and have breaks away from their peers.
 This is a step-up from a red card in Styal's sanctions.
 The headteacher will inform the parents / carers orally but will not be put into writing.
 It will not be on the child's permanent record.

-If the Headteacher excludes a pupil, they must inform the parents immediately, giving reasons for the exclusion.
+If the Headteacher suspends a pupil, they must inform the parents immediately, giving reasons for the exclusion.
 This is put into writing in a formal letter, a copy of which is sent to East Cheshire Education Office.
 At the same time, the Headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the Governing Body.
 The school informs the parents how to make any such appeal.

-The Headteacher also informs the Governing Body about any permanent exclusion and about any fixed-term exclusions beyond five days in any one term.
-The Governing Body itself cannot either exclude a pupil or extend the exclusion period made by the Headteacher.
+The Headteacher also informs the Governing Body about any fixed term suspensions or permanent exclusions.
+The Governing Body itself cannot either exclude or suspend a pupil or extend the suspension period made by the Headteacher.
 The Governing Body has a discipline committee which is made up of between three and five members.
-This committee considers any exclusion appeals on behalf of the governors.
-When an appeals panel meets to consider an exclusion, they consider the circumstances in which the pupil was excluded, consider any representation by parents and the LEA, and consider whether the pupil should be reinstated.
+This committee considers any suspension appeals on behalf of the governors.

+When an appeals panel meets to consider a suspension, they consider the circumstances in which the pupil was excluded, consider any representation by parents and the LEA, and consider whether the pupil should be reinstated.
 If the governors' appeals panel decides that a pupil should be reinstated, the Headteacher must comply with this ruling.